ShadowDuke/OW_Archetypes-Plus/README.md

      - +2 Legitimacy, +1 Fame, +1 Wisdom, -1 Courage & -1 Discipline - Can lead to: Sky Explorer, Scholar, Corruptionist, Hero or Artist
         - on completion an event will trigger where you can choose from two traits: Educated (+2 Wisdom) and Broad-minded.
    - **Pythagoreanism student** (Education fee: 100 gold)
-     - +2 Legitimacy, +1 Wisdom, +1 Charisma, +1 Discipline & -1 Courage - Can lead to: Sky Explorer, Scholar, Corruptionist, Judge, Diplomat, Orator, Builder, Hero, Artist or Merchant
+     - +2 Legitimacy, +1 Wisdom, +1 Charisma, +1 Discipline & -1 Courage - Can lead to: Sky Explorer, Scholar, Corruptionist, Judge, Diplomat, Orator, Builder, Hero, Artist, Merchant or Champion
         - on completion an event will trigger where you can choose from three traits: Affable (+2 Wisdom), Eloquent (+2 Civics when governor) and Engineer (General +50% attack across river from units).
-- 4 new archetypes:
+- 5 new archetypes:
    - **Sky Explorer** - *Cognomen: The Stargazer*
      - +3 Wisdom & +1 Fame - Can be a Governor
         - *As Leader*: -10% Wonder Costs, Can Redraw Techs & +1 Tech Card Hand Size